henrymbuguakiarie/microsoft-authentication-library-objc/msal-objc-articles/cloud-instance-discovery.md

+---
+title: "Cloud instance discovery: Instance aware flow"
+description: "Some apps might need to work with multiple cloud instances at the same time depending on the account.
+In that case, instance aware flow might be useful."
+services: active-directory
+author: Dickson-Mwendia
+manager: CelesteDG

+ms.service: active-directory
+ms.subservice: develop
+ms.topic: conceptual
+ms.workload: identity
+ms.date: 09/22/2023
+ms.author: dmwendia
+ms.reviewer: oldalton, brianmel
+ms.custom: aaddev
+---

 # Cloud instance discovery: Instance aware flow

 Some apps might need to work with multiple cloud instances at the same time depending on the account.
 In that case, instance aware flow might be useful.